What are seizures?

 Urine tests (urinalysis)

 CT Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more , MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more , or ultrasound Ultrasonography Ultrasonography is a safe imaging test that uses sound waves to create a moving picture of the insides of your body.
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more , or ultrasound Ultrasonography Ultrasonography is a safe imaging test that uses sound waves to create a moving picture of the insides of your body.
 Ultrasonography doesn't use radiation (x-rays).
 Ultrasonography is also called... read more (scans of the brain to check for certain brain abnormalities)

 Spinal tap Spinal Tap Spinal fluid is a liquid that surrounds your brain and spinal cord.
 Spinal fluid helps cushion your brain if you hit your head or fall.
 Spinal fluid moves freely around your brain and spinal... read more , which is when the doctor inserts a needle into your child’s lower back to take a sample of the fluid that is around the brain and spinal cord

 If those tests are normal, the doctor may do a test called an EEG Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more to measure the brain's electrical signals.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more to measure the brain's electrical signals.

 During this test, a technician places small sticky patches on your child’s head